-It is not enough to understand the relative position of men and women in society (gender equality or inequality) and to identify the underlying causes of this situation (through gender analysis).
+It is not enough to understand the relative position of women and men, and of genderdiverse people in society (gender equality or inequality) and to identify the underlying causes of this situation (through gender analysis).
 Human rights educators need to bring this type of analysis into the training context by adopting strategies and facilitating relationships that exemplify the kind of opportunities, access, social roles and interactions we wish to see in society.
 In other words, HRE should include a gender perspective.